 Thom Brooks is an experienced academic, columnist and senior policy advisor.
-He is an award winning author and teacher that regularly appears on television, radio and in print media, including BBC One, BBC News, CNN, Sky News, Al Jazeera, RT, BBC Radio 4, BBC Radio Five Live, The Economist, all major UK newspapers and many others.
+He is an award winning author and teacher that regularly appears on television, radio and in print media, including BBC One, BBC News, BBC World Service, CNN, ITV, Sky News, Al Jazeera, RT, BBC Radio 4, BBC Radio 5 Live, The Economist, all major UK newspapers and many others.
 His research interests are in ethics, law and public policy.

 He has developed innovative work on punishment and restorative justice, including his award winning book Punishment (2012) launched in the Houses of Parliament that develops a new theory — the “unified theory” of punishment — identified by Research Councils UK as one of the top 100 Big Ideas for the Future in British universities.
 Brooks has pioneered a new “punitive restoration” approach to better embed restorative justice into the criminal justice system.
 His is a member of the Crown Prosecution Service (CPS) North East Community Involvement Panel.
 Brooks’s work on jury trials is cited in U.S. v Polizzi (E.D.N.Y.
 2008).

-Brooks is active in the UK’s Labour Party.
+Brooks is active in the UK’s Labour Party and British politics.
 He is quoted in Labour’s recent policy commission that led to its 2015 campaign manifesto and he advises on criminal justice policy, immigration policy and other areas.
 Brooks leads communications for Phil Wilson MP in the Sedgefield constituency, a seat previously held by Prime Minister Tony Blair, and the Sedgefield Constituency Labour Party since 2015.
 He is cited successfully arguing for a change in the EU referendum question originally selected by the UK government which the Electoral Commission accepted.